 ~ 3 raw oscillators

 Moving forward, let’s engage a filter and modulate its cutoff parameter with oscillators envelope.
-I will do the mentioned by dragging and dropping the cursor icon of the envelope section on to first empty modulation slot under cutoff parameter in the filter section.
+I will do the mentioned by dragging and dropping the cursor icon of the envelope section on to first empty modulation slot under the cutoff parameter in the filter section.

 ~Techno Chord solo